ThatOneGriff/ATTND/README.md

 ## Documentation

-`_Obsidian/' folder can serve as one, although it's not translated to English, and is more of a brainstorm vault.
+`_Obsidian/` folder can serve as one, although it's in Russian, and is more of a brainstorm vault.

 ## Usage